Lorraine Bowers Albrecht Collection,

 1991-2002 (Linear Feet: 1.25.
 Collection Not Scanned)

-The entirety of the Doris F. Glick Collection comprises materials relating to the three Charlottesville-Virginia-area Primary Care Nursing Clinics established by Dr. Glick in the 1990s.
-Glick sited the clinics at the Westhaven Public Housing Complex and at the Crescent Halls Housing Facility for the aged and for persons with disabilities -- both in Charlottesville, Virginia -- and at a "Health Cottage" facility associated with the Greene County, Virginia public schools.
+The entirety of the Doris F. Glick Collection comprises materials relating to the three Charlottesville, Va., area Primary Care Nursing Clinics established by Dr. Glick in the 1990s.
+Glick sited the clinics at the Westhaven Public Housing Complex and at the Crescent Halls Housing Facility for the aged and for persons with disabilities -- both in Charlottesville, Virginia -- and at a "Health Cottage" facility associated with the Greene County, Virginia, public schools.

 Dorothy Sandridge Gloor Collection,